na-stewart/sanic-security/README.md

 ## Captcha

-You must download a .ttf font for captcha challenges and define the file's path in auth.ini.
+You must download a .ttf font for captcha challenges and define the file's path in security.ini.

 [1001 Free Fonts](https://www.1001fonts.com/)